 Definite Integrals of Real-Valued Functions

-When we're integrating a non-negative function from a to b where ax-axis can be thought of as the "area under the curve" of the function.
+When we're integrating a non-negative function from a to b, the integral can be thought of as the "area under the curve" of the function.
 However, most of the time we can't count on having a non-negative function to integrate.